Default rights of users

 Search, read, view and comment on any process, its activities and work instructions – where they have a role and therefore are ‘Process members’.

-Complete tasks in all activities where they are members.
+Complete tasks in all activities where they are members, if they have a PRO license.

 However, some users will need more rights than that.
 So let us show you how to assign the correct rights to your users.